dynaroars/dynaroars.github.io/docs/blog/freebsd.md

 # Running FreeBSD at Home (by ThanhVu Nguyen)

 ![](./files/freebsd-vl.jpg "fig:vulam")
-My home machine, which was running Debian and was built in 2007, was becoming old and running loudly.
+My home machine, which was built in 2007 and running Linux, was becoming old and loud.
 So, I decided to replace it with a small **Dell Optiplex** that I got from school.
 I also installed FreeBSD on it instead of my preferred Debian Linux (because ... why not? my [lab](https://dynaroars.github.io/) already has two servers running Debian).